 No exceptions will be made to the required documents or deadlines under any conditions.
 Students are encouraged to submit the required materials well before the specified deadlines.

 Upon receipt of the application, the Director of Graduate Programs will review the proposed individual field and will make a determination as to its acceptability.
 The student and committee will be contacted by email with the final decision.

 Fourth, after the individual field is approved by the Director of Graduate Programs, the chair of the committee will administer the examination via the oral examination format or the written field paper format.
 The oral examination must be convened within the time frame during which regular field exams are administered.
 All committee members must attend the oral exam in person and the final grade must be reported to the Graduate Coordinator within two days of administering the oral exam.
 If choosing the written field paper format, the committee must provide the Graduate Coordinator with guidelines for the written assignment and deadline for submission.
 No exceptions will be made to these policies under any circumstances.
 The committee chair is responsible for ensuring that these policies are upheld and for the overall integrity of the exam process.

 *NOTE: If committee changes must be made due to extenuating circumstances, the student must seek approval, in writing, from the Director of Graduate Programs.

 In addition to following the steps outlined above, the student must also register for the individualized field exam.
-Registration is handled the same as it is for the regular field exams.
-This means that the student must register for the approved individualized field exam by emailing the Graduate Coordinator (email@example.com) at least six weeks prior to the date of the 1st scheduled qualifying and/or regular field exams, which in turn is two Saturdays before the start of classes for that semester.
+The student must register for the approved individualized field exam by emailing the Graduate Coordinator (email@example.com) at least eight weeks prior to the date selected by the exam committee for submitting the assessment product.
+The date for submitting the assessment product must fall within the scheduled graduate exam window as posted on the website.

 |Two semesters prior to the planned administration of the exam